401(k) Plans for Small Businesses

 A blackout period notice gives employees advance notice when a blackout period occurs, typically when plans change recordkeepers or investment options, or when plans add participants due to corporate mergers or acquisitions.
 During a blackout period, participants’ rights to direct investments, take loans, or obtain distributions are suspended.

-Form 5500 Annual Return/Report of Employee Benefit Plans - Plans are required to file an annual return/report with the Federal Government, in which information about the plan and its operation is disclosed to the IRS and the U.S. Department of Labor.
-Beginning with the return/report for 2009, plans that must file the Form 5500 must do so electronically.
+Form 5500 Annual Return/Report of Employee Benefit Plans – Plans are required to file an annual return/report with the Federal Government, in which information about the plan and its operation is disclosed to the IRS and the U.S. Department of Labor.
+Plans that must file the Form 5500 must do so electronically.
 These returns/reports are made available to the public.

 Depending on the number and type of participants covered, most 401(k) plans must file one of the following forms: